Gospel Chorus performing at Hertz Hall

 Like I’m Gonna Lose You (John Legend & Meghan Trainor)

-Students will receive notification from the instructor within 5 business days of their submission — the instructor will advise whether the students should 1) proceed to enroll, 2) be heard in-person at the beginning of the semester, or 3) choose a different pathway to work on singing (e.g., enroll in the beginner section, or enroll in Music 20, Introduction to Musicianship to work on sight singing ear training, or use online resources to work on pitch-matching).
+Students will receive notification from the instructor within 5 business days of their submission.
+The instructor will advise whether the students should 1) proceed to enroll, 2) be heard in-person at the beginning of the semester, or 3) choose a different pathway to work on singing (e.g., enroll in the beginner section, or enroll in Music 20, Introduction to Musicianship to work on sight singing and ear training, or use online resources to work on pitch-matching).

 Music 45M is a class intended for Music Majors enrolled in Harmony 151A or higher.
 Non-majors enrolled in harmony or other music classes requiring piano skills may be considered for the class if space permits.

-Individual meetings for placement in Music 45M will take place on Friday, August 25th, from 11:00am – 12:30pm and 1:00 to 3:00pm, in Room 64 (Practice Room area, lowest level of Morrison Hall).
+Individual meetings for placement in Music 45M will take place from 11:00 am to 3:00 pm on Monday, January 22nd, in Room 64 (Practice Room area, lowest level of Morrison Hall).
 Please sign up here and bring with you a completed 45M Placement Exam Form (the reviewer will need the hard copy on which to write during your appointment.)
 These forms will be available outside Room 64.

 Other performance opportunities